lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 3. @ParagonTweaks (180K app downloads)
 ```
-Hey Paragon team!
+Hey!
 I'm Luke—been working with the @MigrateFun guys on helping projects with post-migration analytics.

 Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
 With 180K+ downloads, showing investors complete price action probably matters.